 Motor Vehicle

-Hit the Ground Running – Steps you need to take after a “hit and run” car accident in Queensland
+Hit the Ground Running – What to Do After a Hit and Run Car Accident in Queensland

-Although drivers are required by law to stop, assist each other and exchange information following a car accident, hit and run car accidents – where drivers leave the scene of an accident – continue to occur on Queensland’s roads.
+Although drivers are required by law to stop, assist each other and exchange information following a car accident, hit and run accidents remain a serious problem on Queensland’s roads.

 What to do after a hit and run